-To improve and maintain long-term water quality and to minimize discoloration, routine flushing of the City of East Lansing's water main distribution system will begin on May 14, 2018.
-The flushing will occur between the hours of 7:30 a.m. and 3 p.m., Monday through Friday, for approximately three weeks.
+To improve and maintain long-term water quality and to minimize discoloration, routine flushing of the City of East Lansing's water main distribution system will begin on September 23, 2019.
+The flushing will occur between the hours of 7:30 a.m. and 3 p.m., Monday through Friday, for approximately two to three weeks.

-The 2018 program will take place within the portion of the City west of Abbot Road and south of Wolf Court, Gainsborough Drive and Bessemaur Drive.
+The 2019 program will take place primarily within the portion of the City which is west of Abbot Road and north of Wolf Court, Gainsborough Drive and Bessemaur Drive.
 View map.
 Residents can track the progress of the program via this GIS map.
 Remaining sections of the City will be included in future years.

 Why Water Main Flushing is Important

 Although the water within the City's distribution system is of very high quality, the aesthetic quality can deteriorate over time if the mains are not properly managed.
 The flushing process removes sediment and mineral deposits which naturally begin to build up in the mains over time.
 The removal is accomplished by “scouring” the mains by running water through them at high velocity and discharging it through fire hydrants.

 What Residents Should Know

 As a result of the water main flushing, residents may experience a reduction in water pressure when the crew is flushing the main immediately adjacent to their home or business.
 The pressure will return to normal once the flushing in the immediate area is completed.